Articles by City & Category

 When my kids see this exhibit from a distance – essentially a playground inside the museum – they immediately bolt for it.
 Science in the Park takes everyday play objects like seesaws, slides, balls, swings, and bicycle wheels, and shows how they demonstrate scientific concepts like mechanical advantage, leverage, momentum, and force.
 Kids can participate in their own experiments, like racing a set of lights down a track to measure their speed, or twirling ice-skater style, seeing how different ways of positioning their legs contribute to or hinder their momentum.
 It's the principles of mechanics, literally brought to life.

 Lightning!
-(Theater of Electricity, Blue Wing, levels 1 and 2)
+(Theater of Electricity, Blue Wing, Lower Level, 1 and 2)

 Upon entering the Theater of Electricity, you'll immediately see what looks like two giant metal spheres on pedestals: the world's largest air-insulated Van de Graaff generator.
 What, you may well ask, does a Van de Graaf generator do?
 As you'll see demonstrated in a live, loud, edge-of-your-seat 20-minute show, it creates lightning.
 (Note that this show may be better suited for ages seven and up; younger ones might be afraid of the loud noises and flashes.)
 The show runs at certain times throughout the day; check the schedule beforehand so you can grab a good seat.

-Hall of Human Life (Green Wing, level 3)
+Hall of Human Life (Green Wing, Level 2)

 Kids love to learn about their bodies, and many aspects of human biology – from your DNA to what you eat to where you live – come to life through 70 interactive exhibits.
 Kids will love exploring questions like "How well can you keep your balance?"'
 "How does your body grow?", "Why does one person get cold faster than another?", "Why are some faces easier to recall than others?", "How efficient is your walk?", "Does the sight of an animal change your pupil size?", and "How easily are you distracted?"
 My kids usually gravitate to the Exploration Hub, where they're mesmerized by a hive of honeybees and an incubator with chicks hatching.
 Among many hands-on activities, they can piece together a skeleton, learn about nutrients in different foods, examine a dissection of a sheep's eye, and visit some cotton-top tamarin monkeys.

-Finally, be sure to check the current offerings for the 4-D Theater, the Charles Hayden Planetarium and the Mugar Omni Theater’s IMAX screen.
-As of the time of this writing, the 4-D Theater is presenting The Polar Express 4-D Experience, the Planetarium is showing The Magic Tree House: Space Mission (required viewing for fans of Jack and Annie!), and the IMAX is showing Pandas: The Journey Home.
-While all of these require additional ticket purchases, they’ll make your MoS experience truly spectacular.
+Finally, be sure to check the current offerings for the 4-D Theater, the Charles Hayden Planetarium and the Mugar Omni Theater's IMAX screen.
+As of the time of this writing, the 4-D Theater is presenting Tiny Giants: 4-D Experience, the Planetarium is showing God, Science, and Our Search for Meaning (written and narrated by international bestselling author Dan Brown), and the IMAX is showing Africa: The Serengeti.
+While all of these require additional ticket purchases, they'll make your MoS experience truly spectacular.

 (Photo by Nicolaus Czarnecki)